AthharPro/MERN-blog-app/README.md

 `Header.jsx` has been updated, if the currentUser exists then the signIn button is not displayed.
 The profilePicture of the currentUser is displayed as a dropdown button.

+<h3>Complete Dark mode functionality</h3> <hr>

+`/redux/theme/themeSlice.js` includes the state for the theme.
+`store.js` uses themeReducer from the themeSlice.
+`ThemeProvider.jsx` has the stylings for the dark and light theme.
+In `Header.jsx` theme button is changed to FaMoon and FaSun